jefferyandwilkes/women-cinema/content/digital/index.md

       text: |

-        <p style="font-weight:300;">The project’s digital archive will contain digitised primary materials from the following archives: the
+        <p>The project’s digital archive will contain digitised primary materials from the following archives: the
         Mara Blasetti and
         Cecilia Mangini archives (held by our partner the Cineteca di Bologna), and the Cecchi D’Amico family archive (including papers of
         Suso